-From virtual tours and pop-up exhibits to film screenings and speaker series, here’s a look at what organizations and institutions across the metro Detroit area are doing this year to celebrate Black History Month.
+From panel discussions and exhibits to film screenings and much more, here’s a look at what organizations and institutions across the metro Detroit area are doing this year to celebrate Black History Month 2024.

 The Henry Ford